Japanese encephalitis: problem in India

 In endemic areas unvaccinated children are most often affected.

-But travellers of all ages may also be affected.
+But travelers of all ages may also be affected.

 Statistics which give you a better perspective